What Happens During a Boiler Flush? Real Job, Real Talk | DD Wilson Plumbing & Heating

 Schedule annual boiler maintenance.

-Regularly check radiators for cold spots.
+Check radiators regularly for cold spots.

 Install a magnetic filter to capture debris.